PyTables/PyTables/doc/source/usersguide/tutorials.rst

 There are also a couple of implicit marks for going to the beginning or the end of the saved states: 0 and -1.
-Going to mark #0 means go to the beginning of the saved actions, that is, when method fileh.enableUndo() was called.
+Going to mark #0 means go to the beginning of the saved actions, that is, when method fileh.enable_undo() was called.
 Going to mark #-1 means go to the last recorded action, that is the last action in the code flow.